willramsey12/NFL-chaingame/README.md

-# NFL Player Guessing Game
+# NFL Player Chain

-A web-based game where users try to identify NFL players based on clues.
-This game tests your knowledge of NFL players across different eras, teams, and positions.
+A web-based game where users name NFL players in a chain, with each player's first name starting with the first letter of the previous player's last name.
+Test your NFL knowledge in this fast-paced name game!

 ## Features

-- Guess NFL players from a database of thousands of current and historical players
-- Game difficulty scales with your progress
+- Name NFL players in a chain where each player's first name must start with the first letter of the previous player's last name
+- 2-minute timer for each turn adds excitement and challenge
 - Player database includes:
   - Current NFL players
   - Hall of Fame legends
   - Historical players from throughout NFL history
 - Interactive web interface with real-time feedback
 - Robust player name matching to account for variations in spelling or format
+- College information for each player
+- Streak counter and game statistics tracking

 ## Project Structure